csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 _prereq depth_(_course id_, _prereq id_, _depth_)

-where the attribute _depth_ indicates how many levels of intermediate pre- requisites are there between the course and the prerequisite.
-Direct prereq- uisites have a depth of 0.
+where the attribute _depth_ indicates how many levels of intermediate prerequisites are there between the course and the prerequisite.
+Direct prerequisites have a depth of 0.

 **5.19** Consider the relational schema